cornell-brg/pymtl-tut-hls/README.md

 - A PyMTL test bench (`PopCount_test.py`) that specifies the test harness as well as the test dataset.

+Note that `/* verilator lint_off WIDTH */` must be added to the synthesized Verilog file `PopCount.v` to bypass warning from Verilator regarding bitwidth.

-The following code snippet from `PopCount.v` shows how to define the Verilog PopCount module as a PyMTL module that can be instantiated in the testbench.
+The following code snippet from `PopCount.py` shows how to define the Verilog PopCount module as a PyMTL module that can be instantiated in the testbench.

 ```